Formation of Partially Dark-Matter Galaxies: Galactic Formation and Evolution

-As said earlier, the spiral arm of our own galaxy, the Milky Way, is influenced by the dark-matter clouds of (4-5) times of the mass of the Milky Way, judging from the unusual tail (larger) velocity, or the rotation curve, of the arm.
-The evidence seems to be reasonably good for other spiral galaxies but of course it would be very interesting if it could be further substantiated.
+As mentioned earlier, the spiral arm of our own galaxy, the Milky Way, is influenced by the dark-matter clouds of (4-5) times of the mass of the Milky Way, judging from the unusual tail (larger) velocity, or the rotation curve, of the arm.
+The evidence seems to be reasonably good also for other spiral galaxies but of course it would be very interesting if it could be further substantiated.
+This is why we try to study the so-called "model galaxy".

-Thus, what comes to our minds is whether the dark-matter world, 25 \% of the current Universe (in comparison, only 5 \% in the ordinary matter), would form the dark-matter galaxies, even before the ordinary-matter galaxies.
-The dark-matter galaxies would then play the hosts of (visible) ordinary-matter galaxies, like our own Milky Way.
-A dark-matter galaxy is by our definition a galaxy that does not possess any ordinary strong and electromagnetic interactions (with our visible ordinary-matter world).
-This fundamental question, though difficult to answer experimentally, deserves some thoughts, for the structural formation of our Universe.

-In the ordinary-matter world, strong and electromagnetic forces make the clustering a very different story - they manufacture atoms, molecules, complex molecules, and chunks of matter, and then the stars and the galaxies; the so-called "seeded clusterings".
-The seeds in the dark-matter world could be relatively-stable extra-heavy dark-matter particles - one such particle would be equivalent to thousands of ordinary-matter molecules.
-Thus, we need to keep in mind the question whether the seeded clustering in the dark-matter world is possible.
+In the ordinary-matter world, strong and electromagnetic forces make the clustering a very different story - they manufacture, via electromagnetic or strong forces, atoms, molecules, complex molecules, and chunks of matter, and then clustering gravitationally into the stars and the galaxies; the so-called "seeded clusterings".

+In the Standard Model \cite{Hwang417}, we realize that there are only three complex scalar (Higgs) fields: $\Phi(1,2)$ (the SM Higgs), $\Phi(3,2)$ (the mixed family Higgs), and $\Phi(3,1)$ (the purely family Higgs), and they close the Higgs sector nicely, making family gauge bosons and the weak bosons massive.
+The Higgs particles, the family gauge bosons, and the weak bosons have the masses in the range between a few $GeV$ and about $100\, GeV$, with the decal channels containing neutrinos/antineutrinos.
+It is not possible to produce the seeds from the dark-matter world.

+Perhaps we have to question whether the Standard Model of \cite{Hwang417} is unique.
+We mention that, apart from the "ignition" term, it is a dimensionless theory, which should be determined by the quantum 4-dimensional Minkowski space-time, {\it not} by the individual object inside.
+Hence, the chance of the uniqueness of the Standard Model in fact would be better than the old Standard Model.